 - 1. The County will strive to pay for all current expenditures with current revenues.
 The County will avoid budgetary procedures that balance current expenditures at the expense of meeting future year's expenses such as postponing expenditures or borrowing from future year's revenues. - 2.
 The Budget as recommended to the County Board will be balanced.
 The budget will be considered balanced when planned operating expenditures do not exceed expected revenue and/or use of cash. - 3.
-The need for continued inclusion of vacancies shall be reviewed as part of the annual budget process. - 4.
-The County Board will officially accept an estimated tax levy for the new fiscal year no later than the September Board meeting of the fiscal year that immediately precedes the new fiscal year. - 5.
+The County Board will officially accept an estimated tax levy for the new fiscal year no later than the September Board meeting of the fiscal year that immediately precedes the new fiscal year. - 4.
 The budget may be amended with emergency appropriations throughout the year at regular Board meetings resulting in a modified budget.
 One such emergency appropriation is a "carryover."
 The unexpended portion of projects that were not completed in one fiscal year may be requested to be "carried over" to the next fiscal year.
 Other accounts may be designated for carryover by the County Board, County Administrator, and/or Director of Finance and Administrative Services (FAS).
 Such accounts may include long term capital needs where money may be accumulated for multiple years until needed for projects as approved by the Board.
-A preliminary list of carry-overs will be prepared by all departments and presented as part of departmental budget hearings. - 6.
-The budget will continue to provide for adequate maintenance of capital plant and equipment and for the orderly replacement of equipment. - 7.
+A preliminary list of carry-overs will be prepared by all departments and presented as part of departmental budget hearings. - 5.
+The budget will continue to provide for adequate maintenance of capital plant and equipment and for the orderly replacement of equipment. - 6.
 The budget will continue to provide for adequate funding of all retirement systems.
-The other post-employment benefits (OPEB) liability will be funded on a payas-you-go funding basis. - 8.
-The County will continue to maintain a financial system with statutory budget control to ensure adherence to the budget. - 9.
-The FAS will prepare regular reports comparing actual revenues and expenditures to budgeted amounts. - 10.
+The other post-employment benefits (OPEB) liability will be funded on a payas-you-go funding basis. - 7.
+The County will continue to maintain a financial system with statutory budget control to ensure adherence to the budget. - 8.
+FAS will prepare regular reports comparing actual revenues and expenditures to budgeted amounts. - 9.
 Each year, the County will update expenditure projections for the next five (5) years.
-Projections will include estimated operating costs of future capital improvements that are included in the capital improvement plan. - 11.
+Projections will include estimated operating costs of future capital improvements that are included in the capital improvement plan. - 10.
 Revenue received by the County from Video Gaming will be expended in accordance with the County's Video Gaming Revenue policy.